 \section{Analysis of HFR modes}

-In this Appendix, we analyse the cause of the significant difference in the dispersion relations of the HFR modes at $m\geq 12$ between models that include and exclude RZ, as seen in Fig.~\ref{fig:4}.
-Here, we analyse the HFR modes with $ 10 \leq m \leq 16$, as the dispersion relations diverge starting from $m=10$, although the differences are small for $m<12$.
+In this appendix, we investigate the origin of the significant difference in the dispersion relations of HFR modes at $m\geq 12$ between the models that include and exclude the RZ (see Fig.~\ref{fig:4}).
+We analyse the effective rotation rate of HFR modes with $10 \leq m \leq 16$ because the dispersion relations begin to diverge at $m=10$.
+Although the differences are small for $m<12$, they become large, exceeding 20 nHz, only for $m>12$.
 The effective rotation rate of the mode can be measured by